korpling/ANNIS/doc/doxygen/admin/configure-service.md

 ) security framework.
 Per default ANNIS uses a file based authentication and authorization approach where some configuration files with an ANNIS specific layout are evaluated.
 This section will discuss how to manage this configuration.
-Additionally, the adminstrator can also directly adjust the contents of the conf/ shiro.ini configuration file.
+Additionally, the administrator can also directly adjust the contents of the conf/ shiro.ini configuration file.
 This allows a much more individual configuration and the usage of external authorization services like LDAP.